MartinFinkenflugel/ClearMap2Documentation/docs/html/_sources/wobblystitcher.rst

 First, the overlap region for each pair of neighboring and already z-aligned tiles is computed.
-The overlap region is validated via an optional validation routine passed to WobblySticher.
+The overlap region is validated via an optional validation routine passed to WobblyStitcher.
 For the brain vasculature we use foreground pixel counting as described above.
 The overlap regions are also preprocessed as a whole using normalization.